captain-naresh/Dockerize-the-SpringBoot-App/README.md

     "salary": 30.44
     }

-3. Now install the docker for windows and check whether it is availabel locally or not. open command prompt, type docker and hit the enter, so you will find the all the docker arguments, its means docker is running in       your local machine.
+3. Now install the docker for windows and check whether it is available locally or not. open command prompt, type docker and hit the enter, so you will find the all the docker arguments, its means docker is running in       your local machine.

  4. Once you have Docker in local, you can create docker file for both the api individually. docker file structure -